cbcrc/LinkIt/slightly-more-complex-example.md

 }
 ```

-If `MultimediaContentRef.Type` is `"image"` an image will be loaded and linked; however, if `MultimediaContentRef.Type` is `"media"` a media with its tags will be loaded and linked.
-Here we are reusing `MediaLinkedSource` defined in the [Getting Started](README.md) example.
+If `MultimediaContentRef.Type` is `"image"` then an image will be loaded and linked; however, if `MultimediaContentRef.Type` is `"media"`, a media with its tags will be loaded and linked.
+Here, we are reusing `MediaLinkedSource` as defined in the [Getting Started](README.md) example.

 ### Usage
 Load link by id